 Connect with Policymakers

 Our Advocacy Action Center generates email messages to members of Congress.
 Advocates can enter their zip code to find Congressional Representatives, then contact their members of Congress using a customizable template.
-To stay informed on pending legislation in Congress and other timely news, subscribe to the Advocacy Network Newsletter and the Weekly Roundup.
+To stay informed on pending legislation in Congress and other timely news, subscribe to the Advocacy Network Newsletter.

 Host A Lab Tour

 Touring a laboratory is a memorable way to help lawmakers understand how biomedical research happens and encourage them to make the right decisions about the future of this country’s scientific enterprise.

 This is also a great opportunity to emphasize the importance of animal models in scientific discovery.

 When going on a lab tour, policymakers can see first-hand how scientific research is improving our understanding of the brain and advancing treatments and cures for disorders, and how important aspects of this work are being carried out by their own constituents.
 SfN’s Advocacy and Training team helps SfN members get their legislators to the lab and start building a positive and lasting working relationship with scientists.